ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 weight: 1
 ---

-Upon moving to Mott's Corners, Edward restarted his general store, now simply called E. H, Mills, on his own, with his son Jonas working as clerk.
-Emily eventually also worked as clerk in the store, taking it over upon Edward's death and operating it under the name M. E. Mills until her death in 1937.
+Upon moving to Mott's Corners, Edward restarted his general store on his own, now simply called E. H. Mills.
+Jonas clerked for his father, as did Emily, eventually taking over the store after Edward's death and operating it under the name M. E. Mills until her death in 1937.

 <!--more-->

-The former location of the Mills store as it looks presently, at 484 Brooktondale Road.
-Note  the stairs leading to the second floor on the side of the building mentioned later by Gertrude Conant, are visible here on the western side of the building.
+This photo shows Mills' store as it looks presently, at 484 Brooktondale Road: .

 {{% fig "today/2021-08-07-484-Brooktondale-Road-looking-southeast" "800" /%}}
 {{% fig "today/2021-08-07-484-Brooktondale-Road-looking-southwest" "800" /%}}

-It seems likely the Mills store was always in this building.
-The postoffice moved to Mills store when Edward became postmaster.
+Long-time community members call this building "the old post office" referring to when it was used as such after it was M. E. Mills and then Jesse Brewer's store.
+But the post office had also been in that building many years prior, moving there when Edward Mills became postmaster.
 It appears George Richardson was an employee of Edward's, as he is never identified as postmaster in the USPS records:

 <div class="cols">
 {{% fig "1885-08-13-Ithaca-Daily-Journal-p3" "350" /%}}
 {{% fig "1887-05-27-The-Ithaca-Daily-Journal-p3" "350" /%}}
 </div>

-The following are some of the earliest references to the Mills' store and they recount misadventures  took place at a time when Emily was identified as "clerk" in E. H. Mills:
+It seems likely the Mills' store was always in this building.
+The following are some of the earliest references to the Mills' store and they recount misadventures that took place at a time when Emily was identified as "clerk" in E. H. Mills:

 {{% fig "1896-10-14-The-Ithaca-Daily-Journal-p6" "500" /%}}
 {{% fig "1897-03-18-ithaca-daily-journal" "500" /%}}

-The following shows  the Mills store was involved in charity while Edward was alive:
+The following shows  the Mills' store was involved in charity while Edward was alive:

 {{% fig "1898-03-31-The-Ithaca-Daily-Journal-p5" "500" /%}}

 {{% fig "1904-08-29-The-Ithaca-Daily-Journal-p6" "500" /%}}

-It is really in Brookton where we get a sense of the family's finances through property deeds, reported estate information and the Mills store sales journals.
+It is really in Brookton where we get a sense of the family's finances through property deeds, reported estate information and the Mills' store sales journals.
 The Mills family likely always made a fairly modest, if stable, income from their general stores.

-I have seen perhaps more than a dozen volumes of sales journals and other financial record books  are in the possession of a local collector who told me  he was contacted by Frank Proto at the time  Frank took possession of the former Mills store building, and he was given the opportunity to go through the basement of the building and preserve anything of historical value.
+I have seen perhaps more than a dozen volumes of sales journals and other financial record books  are in the possession of a local collector who told me  he was contacted by Frank Proto at the time  Frank took possession of the former Mills' store building, and he was given the opportunity to go through the basement of the building and preserve anything of historical value.

 {{% fig "me-mills/vol-41-spine" "800" /%}}